Home > Analyses > Technology > Trimble Inc.

 Financial Performance & Fundamental Metrics

-I analyze Trimble Inc.’s income statement, key financial ratios, and dividend payout policy to assess its profitability, efficiency, and shareholder return strategy.
+I will analyze Trimble Inc.’s income statement, key financial ratios, and dividend payout policy to assess its core financial health and shareholder returns.

 Income Statement

-The following table summarizes Trimble Inc.’s key income statement figures for fiscal years 2021 through 2025, reported in USD.
+This table summarizes Trimble Inc.’s key income statement metrics for fiscal years 2021 through 2025, illustrating revenue trends, profitability, and earnings per share.

 | 2021 | 2022 | 2023 | 2024 | 2025 | |